 Overview

-Admin endpoints let you programmatically manage your Linked API subscription, connected LinkedIn accounts, and rate limits – everything available in the platform dashboard.
+Admin endpoints let you programmatically manage your Linked API subscription status, seats, connected LinkedIn accounts, and rate limits.

 While the main API endpoints (workflows, conversations, statistics) operate on behalf of a specific LinkedIn account, admin endpoints manage your Linked API account itself.
 They are synchronous (direct request-response, no workflows) and require only the linked-api-token header – no identification-token is needed.